ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ## Debugging

-You can change the agent's log level globally or individually per logger via the configuration file `logging.conf`, the environment variable `INITIAL_LOGLVL=<level>` or during run-time through the Agent's REST API: `POST /log/<logger-name>/<log-level>`.
-Detailed info about setting log levels in the Agent can be found in the [documentation for the logmanager plugin][logmanager-readme].
+You can change the agent's log level globally, or individually per logger

+ - via the `logging.conf` configuration file
+ - environment variable `INITIAL_LOGLVL=<level>`
+ - during run-time through the agent's REST API: `POST /log/<logger-name>/<log-level>`.

+ Detailed info about setting log levels in the agent can be found in the [logmanager plugin documentation][logmanager-readme].

-The KVScheduler prints most of its interesting data, such as [transaction logs][understand-transaction-logs] or [graph walk logs][graph-walk] directly to `stdout`.
-This output is concise and easy to read, providing enough information and visibility to debug and resolve most of the issues that are in some way related to the KVScheduler framework.
-These transaction logs are not dependent on any KVScheduler implementation details, and therefore not expected to change much between releases.
+The KV Scheduler prints [transaction logs][understand-transaction-logs] or [graph walk logs][graph-walk] directly to `stdout`.
+The output is intended to provide sufficient information and visibility to debug and resolve KV Scheduler issues.

-KVScheduler-internal debug messages, which require some knowledge of the underlying implementation, are logged using the logger named `kvscheduler`.
+KV Scheduler-internal debug messages, which require some knowledge of the underlying implementation, are logged to `kvscheduler` logger.

+---

 ### How-to debug agent plugin lookup

-The easiest way to determine if your plugin has been found and properly initialized by the Agent's plugin lookup procedure is to enable verbose lookup logs.
+The easiest way to determine if your plugin has been found and properly initialized by the plugin lookup procedure is to enable verbose lookup logs.
 Before the agent is started, set the `DEBUG_INFRA` environment variable as follows:
 ```
 export DEBUG_INFRA=lookup